GemeenteUtrecht/zaakafhandelcomponent/backend/doc/authorization.rst

 * report

 Each object type has its required shape for a blueprint permission.
-It is explained in the details in the "Blueprint permission" subsection.
+It is explained in the details in :ref:`authorization_blueprints`.

 Each permission provides the right to perform one of the following types of operations: